Assorted Mbuna Cichlid Packs

 Lake Malawi is the ninth largest lake in the world.

-So think freshwater reef fish and you would be about right, as the colourful yellow and blue mbuna we keep bask in the clear blue, sunlit waters and live in and around the rocky outcrops.
+So think freshwater reef fish and you would be about right, as the colorful yellow and blue mbuna we keep bask in the clear blue, sunlit waters and live in and around the rocky outcrops.
 Cichlid paradise!

 All the mbuna, and all the other haplochromines in Lake Malawi are maternal mouthbrooders, meaning that they lay eggs, which are then taken into the female’s mouth where they are incubated, hatched, and then finally spat out as fully formed fry.